Miiraak/Show-Hidden-File-Extensions/README.md

 ## Features
 - Interactive menu in batch format
-- Toggle extension visibility on demand
+- Toggle extension visibility for :
   - .lnk
 - Simple and lightweight solution for Windows
 - Registry-based changes for system behavior